teambit/bit/docs/getting-started.md

 * assuming that you created `@scopy` in the [initial setup chapter](initial-setup.md#create-remote-scope)

-* Your component exported from the local scope, but it is still in the components directory, and available for requiring in the project. it also adds it to the bit.json file as a dependency.
+* Your component was exported from the local scope, but it is still in the components directory, and available for requiring in the project. it also adds it to the bit.json file as a dependency.

 * you can use `bit list @scopy` and `bit show @scopy/is-string` to verify that your component exported correctly.

 ```
-summery
+summary

-bit export @this/<component-id> <@remote-scope>
+bit export @this/<component-id> <remote-scope-name>
 ```

 ## Import a component